 The safety standards Australians might expect of tour operators are not always met especially for activities such as adventure sports.
 Sufficient life jackets and adequate safety equipment may not be provided.
 Recommended maintenance standards and safety precautions may not be observed.
-Always use available safety equipment, such as lifejackets or seatbelts, even if the locals don't.
+Always use available safety equipment, such as lifejackets or seatbelts, even if others do not.
 If appropriate safety equipment is not available, you should use another provider.
 Particular care should be taken when rafting near Victoria Falls.

 When visiting Victoria Falls, you should take care to protect your passport from exposure to water.
 You may face difficulties if you attempt to use a damaged passport, and you may have to pay for a replacement.

 Border areas with Angola, Mozambique and Democratic Republic of Congo: We advise you to reconsider your need to travel to the border areas with the Democratic Republic of Congo (DRC), Angola and Mozambique because of the presence of landmines near these borders.
 Landmines may not be marked, and make off-road travel dangerous in these areas.
 Local authorities can provide advice on affected areas.
 There are armed criminal groups in the area near the border with the Democratic Republic of Congo.

 You are subject to the local laws of Zambia, including ones that appear harsh by Australian standards.
 If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.
 Research laws before travelling, especially for an extended stay.